RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Getting-started.md

 If you generated classes or modules with it, loading is done just by including respectively requiring the resulting file.
 Loading is handled transparently in this case.

-When using JSON only, you can use [ProtoBuf.noparse.js](https://github.com/dcodeIO/ProtoBuf.js/blob/master/ProtoBuf.noparse.js)
-/ [ProtoBuf.noparse.min.js](https://github.com/dcodeIO/ProtoBuf.js/blob/master/ProtoBuf.noparse.min.js) instead, which do NOT include the `ProtoBuf.DotProto` package for parsing and are therefore even smaller.
+When using JSON only, you can use [ProtoBuf.noparse.js or ProtoBuf.noparse.min.js](https://github.com/dcodeIO/ProtoBuf.js/tree/master/dist) instead, which do NOT include the `ProtoBuf.DotProto` package for parsing and are therefore even smaller.

 **Next:** Learn more about [using the Builder](https://github.com/dcodeIO/ProtoBuf.js/wiki/Builder)